-Donor Value Year/s of Tenure Conditions Architecture (continue ed) The Lindsay Robertson Memorial Travel Award A maximum of \$1000 1 year Candidates should be Landscape Architecture graduates of the University of New South Wales.
-The award is to undertake full-time graduate study or research in Landscape Architecture at an approved overseas institution.
+Donor Value Year/s of Tenure Conditions Architecture (continue ed) The Lindsay Robertson Memorial A maximum of \$1500 1 year, may be extended up to 3 years Candidates should be Landscape Archi- tecture graduates of the University of New South Wales.
+The award is to undertake full-time graduate study or research in Landscape Architecture at an approved institution.
 Applications close 30 May.
-The Master Builders' Association of NSW \$500 1 year Applicants must be graduates who have enrolled in the Master of Science (Build- ing) degree course Wightman/University Scholarship \$2000 pa 1 year Best final year student in BArch degree course proceeding to graduate study
+The Master Builders' Association of NSW \$500 1 year Applicants must be graduates who have enrolled in the Master of Science (Building) degree course Wightman/University Scholarship \$2000 pa 1 year Best final year student in BArch degree course proceeding to graduate study